 It’s not known what, if anything, is paid out.
 The last correspondence in the matter is from April 1947.
 Perhaps the outstanding tax bill is deducted from the claim, or they agree to call it even.

-The power plant, at the time of its demise, was serving the surrounding internment camps, but it us unclear whether it was also serving the City of Slocan.
+The power plant, at the time of its demise, was serving the surrounding internment camps, but it us unclear whether it was still serving the City of Slocan.
 As a replacement, the security commission brings in two gas engines and a generator and sets up a new powerhouse by combining two internment shacks moved from nearby Bay Farm.

 It’s not known when the lease on the mill and surrounding buildings finally ends, but a letter of Sept.
 7, 1946 suggests the government “will want to terminate the lease in … another month or so.”
 No pictures seem to survive of the renovated mill building itself during the internment era.